Corrosion and Electrochemistry

 We pursue fundamental research to identify the crux of the problem — and find methods to remedy it.
 Our network of relationships with companies of all sizes — from Fortune 10 companies to startups — and with major government research laboratories amplifies opportunities to conduct application-driven research.
 Our reputation and reach extends to foreign sponsors such as POSCO, AkzoNobel and Petrobras.
 We work with companies like Rolls-Royce, Boeing, Axalta, PPG, and Arconic as well as with the Air Force, Naval, and the Army Research Laboratories.
 We also partner often with small businesses to help develop new corrosion sensing, protection and prediction methodologies.

-Our research group's primary research interest is to understand the relationships between a material's structure and composition and properties related to environmental degradation, specifically hydrogen embrittlement, stress corrosion cracking, localized corrosion and passivity of materials.
+Scully's primary research interest is to understand the relationships between a material's structure and composition and properties related to environmental degradation.
+His historical current focus is on advanced aluminum, magnesium, titanium, ferrous and nickel-based alloys, as well as stainless steels and aluminum-based intermetallic compounds.